AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/legacy-dashboards/using-marketo-measures-reporting-platform/definitions-and-encyclopedia.md

 **Q: Can I export the data?**

-A: Yes, when hovering over the tile title (e.g., 'Accounts'), click on the three vertical dots in the upper right-hand corner.
+A: Yes, when hovering over the tile title (e.g., 'Accounts'), click the three vertical dots in the upper right-hand corner.
 This will enable you to download the data for that tile in the following formats: TXT, CSV, XLS, JSON, HTML, and Markdown.

 **Q: Can I see beyond 500 rows of data?**